MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 |Microsoft Graph / SMTP.Send|Delegated|Send emails from mailboxes using SMTP AUTH.         |
 |Office 365 Exchange Online / User.Read |Delegated|Sign in and read user profile.         |

 When you create your app registration, note the following information.
-You will need it to connect [!INCLUDE[prod_short](includes/prod_short.md)] to your app registration.
+You'll need it to connect [!INCLUDE[prod_short](includes/prod_short.md)] to your app registration.

 * Application (client) ID
 * Redirect URI (optional)